John C. Thompson

 He was a member of the East Liverpool High School Class of 1943 and was graduated from Phillips Academy in Andover, Massachusetts in 1944.
 He was then admitted to Yale University, but enlisted in the Navy V-12 Officer Training Program before entering Yale, where he was graduated with honors in 1948.

 Mr. Thompson continued his education at the University of Pennsylvania’s Wharton School of Finance and served in the Naval Reserves when he was called to active duty in Japan during the Korean Conflict.
-After serving his country, he returned to East Liverpool, where he embarked on his career in the pottery industry by joining the Hall China Company, at the urging of then-company chairman John T. Hall.
-He would eventually succeed Mr. Hall as President and Chief Executive Officer for over sixteen years, at which time Hall China was the largest industrial employer in the city.
-On a national level, he served as a member of an Industry Sector Advisory Committee for the Office of U.S. Trade Representatives and Department of Commerce.
+After serving his country, he returned to East Liverpool, where he embarked on his career in the pottery industry by joining the Hall China Company, at the urging of the founder’s grandson John T. Hall.
+He would eventually succeed Mr. Hall as President and Chief Executive Officer and retire as Chairman after a career spanning more than half a century.
+Representing local potteries on a national level, he served as a member of the Industry Sector Advisory Committee for the Office of U.S. Trade Representatives and Department of Commerce.

 He was an avid skier and golfer and was a longtime member of the East Liverpool Country Club.
 A world traveler for both business and pleasure, there were no trips that he enjoyed more than those taken with his family.
 He had a particular affinity for the Adirondack Mountains of upstate New York, which he frequented since his childhood.
-A member of the Lake Placid Club and subsequent homeowner, he relished in all that the area had to offer and was an enthusiastic supporter of the Lake Placid Sinfonietta.
+A member of the Lake Placid Club and subsequent homeowner, he relished in all that the area had to offer.

 In addition to his parents, he was preceded in death by two sisters, Millicent “Millie” Mayers and Carol Wykoff.